 As tolerance levels increase, more of the drug must be ingested in order to produce the desired “high” effect.
 These interactions work to reinforce the potential for GHB abuse over time.

 Like any other addictive-type drug, GHB disrupts the brain’s functional capacity through its effects on the brain’s chemical or neurotransmitter output.
 Once chemical levels become markedly unstable, users start to experience withdrawal effects.

 Withdrawal effects play an active role in driving the GHB abuse cycle as users typically opt to ingest more of the drug in order to gain relief from uncomfortable withdrawal symptoms.
 Withdrawal symptoms tend to start 12 hours after a person’s last use and may take the form of:

 According to the National Drug Intelligence Center, GHB effects vary according dose and can be hard to predict in terms of dosage amounts.
 In effect, the amount needed to get “high” is dangerously close to the amount that can bring on an overdose.
 With frequent GHB abuse, the potential for overdose events increases considerably.
 Signs of GHB overdose include:

 The tolerance and withdrawal effects that come with GHB abuse leave a person susceptible to addiction, which essentially strips away his or her ability to control drug-using behaviors.
 Under these conditions, the need for treatment help is critical.

-If you or someone you know struggles with GHB abuse and need help finding treatment that meets your needs, please don’t hesitate to call our toll-free helpline at 800-609-2774 to speak with one of our addictions specialists.
+If you or someone you know struggles with GHB abuse and need help finding treatment that meets your needs, please don’t hesitate to call our toll-free helpline at 800-609-2774 (Who Answers?) to speak with one of our addictions specialists.